icsharpcode/AvaloniaILSpy/README.md

 |**Linux**|[Download](https://ci.appveyor.com/api/projects/icsharpcode/avaloniailspy/artifacts/artifacts%2Fzips%2FILSpy-linux-x64-Release.zip?branch=master)|

 How to run on Linux:
+- make sure you have installed `ttf-ms-fonts` package
 - grant it the rights to execute `chmod a+x ILSpy`
 - run  `./ILSpy`

+How to run on Mac:
+- just move the app into `/Applications` folder and open it
+- if you see the error `The application ILSpy can't be opened' error on launch`, you could `chmod +x "/Applications/ILSpy.app/Contents/MacOS/ILSpy"`

 # Build from sources